-- 9 Data from weather diaries have long been used to reconstruct past climate.
-However, they could also - 10 be used to reconstruct past weather.
-Weather reconstructions could help to better understand the - mechanisms behind, and impacts of, climatic changes.
-However, reconstructing the day-to-day - weather requires many diaries from different regions covering the same period, ideally combined with - instrumental measurements.
-In this paper, I describe the weather diary of Georg Christoph Eimmart - from Nuremberg, covering the period 1695 to 1704, which was particularly cold in Europe.
-The diary - 15 was imaged from the Russian National Library in St. Petersburg and then digitized.
-It contains twice - daily weather conditions in symbolic form, wind direction, and information on precipitation and - temperature in text form.
-Symbols changed during the first two years, after which a much reduced - 18 (and stable) set of symbols was used.
-Re-coding all days according to the later set of symbols, I find - 19 no signs of inconsistency over time in symbols, wind direction, and precipitation information extracted - from the text.
-Comparisons with other sources confirm the day-to-day weather information in the - 21 diary.
-For instance, the wind direction in Nuremberg agrees with the daily pressure gradient between - Jena and Paris.
-Three case studies further confirm the meteorological reliability of the information. - 23 This is shown on behalf of an eight-day sequence of stormy weather in 1702, a study of the severe - winter of 1697/8, and of the summer of 1695, which was cold and wet, possibly related to tropical - volcanic eruptions.
-The examples underline the consistency of the weather diary with other - 26 information and suggest that weather reconstructions as far back as the late 17th century might become - possible.
-However, the spatial information is limited, and any approach arguably needs to make good - use of the temporal sequence of information.
+Abstract.
+Data from weather diaries have long been used to reconstruct past climate.
+However, they could also be used to reconstruct past weather.
+Weather reconstructions could help us to better understand the mechanisms behind, and impacts of, climatic changes.
+However, reconstructing the dayto-day weather requires many diaries from different regions covering the same period, ideally combined with instrumental measurements.
+In this paper, I describe the weather diary of Georg Christoph Eimmart from Nuremberg, covering the period 1695 to 1704, which was particularly cold in Europe.
+The diary was imaged from the Russian National Library in St. Petersburg and then digitized.
+It contains twicedaily weather conditions in symbolic form, wind direction details, and information on precipitation and temperature in text form.
+Symbols changed during the first 2 years, after which a much-reduced (and stable) set of symbols was used.
+Re-coding all days according to the later set of symbols, I find no signs of inconsistency over time in symbols, wind direction, and precipitation information extracted from the text.
+Comparisons with other sources confirm the day-to-day weather information in the diary.
+For instance, the wind direction in Nuremberg agrees with the daily pressure gradient between Jena and Paris.
+Three case studies further confirm the meteorological reliability of the information.
+This is shown on behalf of an 8d sequence of stormy weather in 1702, a study of the severe winter of 1697/98, and a study of the summer of 1695, which was cold and wet, possibly related to tropical volcanic eruptions.
+The examples underline the consistency of the weather diary with other information and suggest that weather reconstructions as far back as the late 17th century might become possible.
+However, the spatial information is limited, and any approach arguably needs to make good use of the temporal sequence of information.

-1. Introduction
+1 Introduction